Farang998/Converge/documentation/elicitation techniques/interview.md

 <p align="justify"><b>10.
 What additional features would you like to see in this remote work collaboration tool?</b></p>
 <p align="justify"><b>Response:</b> My holiday tracking in the work.</p>

+#
+## 13) Patel Apurv Ashokbhai

+<p align="justify"><b>1.
+What key features do you believe are essential in a remote work collaboration tool and why?</b></p>
+<p align="justify"><b>Response:</b> Easily To Push and pull from Cloud, version history,chat box in built with ai and without for humans.</p>

+<p align="justify"><b>2.
+In a team chat interface, which features are most crucial for keeping conversations organized?</b></p>
+<p align="justify"><b>Response:</b> Image Sharing video sharing real time.</p>

+<p align="justify"><b>3.
+What is the most important information you need to see immediately when you are assigned a new task?</b></p>
+<p align="justify"><b>Response:</b> About the topic or what are the requirements.</p>

+<p align="justify"><b>4.
+In platforms like GitHub, project repositories allow centralized file storage, version tracking and visibility of modifications.
+How important do you think such features are in a remote work collaboration tool and what additional capabilities would you expect to improve team productivity?</b></p>
+<p align="justify"><b>Response:</b> It is extremely important and version history can be made easily with gui.</p>

+<p align="justify"><b>5.
+How do you prefer to be notified about project updates (like task completion, new file uploads, deadline reminders)?
+What notification style or frequency could help you stay informed without being overwhelmed?</b></p>
+<p align="justify"><b>Response:</b> It is better to be customised in a settings so that  I can decide which type of notifications i want for by default easily readable style notification with some emoji and for frequency it can show at eod which is also custom for default it is better at 10:30 pm.</p>

+<p align="justify"><b>6.
+In collaborative work, who is working on what is crucial.
+What kind of dashboards, progress reports would you find most useful for tracking overall team productivity?</b></p>
+<p align="justify"><b>Response:</b> With best gui and it should show a key info and it should show working problems and completed and to start problem.</p>

+<p align="justify"><b>7.
+If a project leader assigns a task to a subset of team members (for example, 3 out of 10), how useful would it be if the system automatically created a dedicated communication group for those members?
+What are your thoughts on the value and possible improvements of such a feature?</b> </p>
+<p align="justify"><b>Response:</b> Honestly this is best feature I think ,it will reduce time for each different problems new group it will separate my all problems and a one can easily trach it.</p>

+<p align="justify"><b>8.
+If you are working as a solo worker, which features would you find most useful to manage your work better?</b></p>
+<p align="justify"><b>Response:</b> A AI Assistant can support gpt gemini ,copilot like a tool for my easily learn and solve a problem a ai which will say about my project and what can improve in my project what is feature of project.</p>

+<p align="justify"><b>9.
+Do you require any integration with external tools (like Google Drive)?
+If yes, then what are those?</b></p>
+<p align="justify"><b>Response:</b> In scale of 5 it's is 3 it's not that required if it is there It will better, Google Drive and one drive support is better.</p>

+<p align="justify"><b>10.
+What additional features would you like to see in this remote work collaboration tool?</b></p>
+<p align="justify"><b>Response:</b> Not Feature but NFR with great upload/Download speed because it matters a lot in this types of collaboration tools.</p>